How to Housebreak a Puppy or an Adult Dog by Ed Frawley

 Potty Break By Age (this is the minimum number of times -- some require more often): Up to 14 weeks - 10 potty breaks through out the day.
 14 to 22 weeks - 8 potty breaks 23 to 32 weeks - 6 potty breaks Adults - 4 potty breaks (these are minimum #'s).

-Feeding Schedule: 3 times a day for a tiny puppy i.e. breakfast, lunch, & dinner (by 6PM) 2 times a day for an older puppy around the age of 3 months (i.e. morning & evening).
-2 times for an adult dog (1 year old or older).
+Feeding Schedule: 3 times a day for a tiny puppy i.e. breakfast, lunch, & dinner (by 6PM) 2 times a day for an older puppy around the age 10 weeks (i.e. morning & evening).
+2 times for an adult dog.
 This gets them on a poop schedule.

 The key to success is the timing of IN and OUT.
 Young puppies take IN food or water and usually within 15 or 20 minutes, they pee or poop OUT.
 So your job is to get the puppy to where you want him/her to be in time for that OUT moment.